Documentation

 A scenario is either inbound or outbound.

 • Inbound scenarios run when a call lands on a phone number your project owns.
-The platform picks the matching scenario based on routing rules (typically the called number).
+The platform picks the matching scenario based on the called number and the project's intent routes.

-• Outbound scenarios run when you trigger a call — from the UI, the API or a CSV upload.
+• Outbound scenarios run when you trigger a call through the API.
 You name the scenario explicitly per trigger.

 A single project mixes both freely.
 A restaurant might have one inbound scenario (taking bookings) and one outbound (24-hour confirmation calls).